magnolia-sre/terraform-fastly-cdn-service/README.md

 - Fastly service with **shielding**
 - Fastly service **monitoring** with **Datadog**

-Just parameterized the above use cases if needed, and you will get your `fastly service` setup and ready in a glance!!!
+With parameterization of the above use cases you can get your base `fastly service` setup with several features.

 ## How to use it